nathaliacristina20/authentication-firebase/README.md

 </h1>

 <p align="center">
-  <strong>A simple registration page for new users and authenticated login with JWT token</strong>
+  <strong>A simple registration page for new users and authenticated login with Firebase</strong>
 </p>

 <p align="center">